TEMPORARY RELEASE PROGRAMS

 To successfully reintegrate the inmate into his/her community and reduce the likelihood of future criminal activity.

-The Temporary Release Manual of Rules and Regulations details the eligibility criteria and procedures required for approval for any Temporary Release Program.
+The Temporary Release Program Rules and Regulations details the eligibility criteria and procedures required for approval for any Temporary Release Program.

-The Temporary Release Chairperson or Counselor is the facility contact person who is designated to assist staff and inmates in the utilization of Temporary Release Programs.
+The Temporary Release Chairperson or Offender Rehabilitation Counselor (ORC) is the facility contact person who is designated to assist staff and inmates in the utilization of Temporary Release Programs.

-Inmates who are eligible can submit an application to the Temporary Release Chairperson or Counselor at their facility.
+Inmates who are eligible can submit an application to the Temporary Release Chairperson or Offender Rehabilitation Counselor (ORC) at their facility.
 After a review of the individual's record and an interview, the inmate will be notified in writing if he/she qualifies for an appearance before the Temporary Release Committee (TRC).

 If an inmate is approved by the TRC, the application must be submitted to the Superintendent.
 All cases must be sent to Central Office for final approval.
 Those inmates who are denied may appeal most decisions to the Director of Temporary Release Programs in Central Office.